 If the child is 14 or older she/he must agree to having you named as a parent.

-(2) Uninterrupted possession of status: A person has “uninterrupted possession of status” when she/he:
+(2) Uninterrupted possession of status : A person has “uninterrupted possession of status” when she/he :

-- acts like a parent
+- Acts like a parent AND

-- considers her/himself to be a parent
+- Considers her/himself to be a parent AND

 E.g. If the father’s name is not on the birth certificate but he has uninterrupted possession of status, he could establish filiation.

-(3) Presumption of paternity: This is when the spouse is presumed to be the father as a result of:
+(3) Presumption of paternity : This is when the spouse is presumed to be the father as a result of :

-(4) Voluntary acknowledgment: If none of the above methods can be used, a person can make a declaration to recognize the child as theirs.
+(4) Voluntary acknowledgment : If none of the above methods can be used, a person can make a declaration to recognize the child as theirs.

-(1) Adoption: Adoption is allowed if:
+(1) Adoption : Adoption is allowed if :

-- it is in the best interest of the child AND
+- It is in the best interest of the child AND

-- on the conditions provided for by law (you should speak with a lawyer – see “Info & Help” ).
+- On the conditions provided for by law (you should speak with a lawyer – see “Info & Help” ).

 For more information, please see http://www.educaloi.qc.ca/en/capsules/adopting-child-quebec.

-(2) Contestation: you can go to court and argue you are NOT the parent if:
+(2) Contestation : You can go to court and argue you are NOT the parent if :

-- you are falsely designated as the parent in the birth certificate OR
+- You are falsely designated as the parent in the birth certificate OR

-- another man is legally recognized as the father OR
+- Another man is legally recognized as the father OR

-- if the birth certificate and possession of status contradict each other
+- If the birth certificate and possession of status contradict each other.

 All methods of proof are admissible.
-The contestation must be accompanied by a request to establish another filiation.

 (3) Requesting status: If there is no status or it has been contested you can request to be recognized as the parent in court.
 This will require proof of your status.
 You can use any available means: photos, testimony, letters, etc.